Alrov Properties and Lodgings Ltd.

 Café Royal Hotel: Located in London on Regent Street, a luxury 5-star lifestyle hotel with 160 rooms and suites and 1300 sq.m of high-end retail space.

 Hotel Lutetia: Located in Paris, a luxury 5-star hotel in the exclusive St. Germain area and one of only six palaces that today serve as luxury hotels in Paris.
-The hotel’s 21,250 area meters include 231 rooms and suites.
-From April 2014 the hotel is closed for renovation, renovations began July 2014, in order to keep the high standards that reflect the rest of the hotels in the Collection.
-Currently, the renovation is coming to an end, and the hotel is in the process of reopening.
+The hotel includes 184 rooms and suites.
+From April 2014 the hotel was closed for renovation, which began July 2014, in order to keep the high standards that reflect the rest of the hotels in the collection.
+Hotel Lutetia, reopened in stages beginning July 2018.

-In the next years, Alrov plans to further expand its luxury hotel collection.
+In the upcoming years, Alrov plans to further expand its luxury hotel collection.